skyssolutions/lynxchan/src/be/Readme.md

 * `maxBoardBanners`(Number): maximum amount of banners that boards are allowed to have.
 Defaults to 16.
 * `stripExif`(Boolean): if set, will remove exit data from files using exiftool.
 * `diskMedia`(Boolean): if set, media files and thumbs will be stored in disk instead of the database.
+* `captchaMode`(Number): level of captcha security.
+0 is easy, 1 is moderate and 2 is hard.
+Defaults to 1.

 `db.json`: contains database connection information.
 * `address`: address of the database.